datracka/finance-infrastructure/local/README.md

 Steps to provision architecture in K8S locally

+## What is all about

+Ingress is acting as kind of reverse proxy.

+- It handles /api requests directly to the backend (java app) where are processed.
+- Other pahts (not /api) will be handled by the nginx

+This is a common scenario to split FE and BE in a web app

 ## Add a service

-- run `kubectl apply -f service.yml` in local folder
+- run `kubectl apply -f service.yml` in local folder.

 To check the service `kubectl get service api-service`